Skip to main content

 • resolve: This function signals the completion of a promise by providing the output from the function.

-• if/else: This construct enables the bot to make decisions based on specified conditions.
+• if/else: This construct enables the AI-agent to make decisions based on specified conditions.

 • console.log: This command is used to display messages or data, which is helpful for debugging.